lulab-gifu/starter-hugo-research-group/content/en/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Researchers
+  - Faculty
 ---

-Xiao-Nan Lu is an Associate Professor at Department of Electrical, Electronics and Computer Engineering, Gifu University.
-His research interests include discrete mathematics (combinatorics and combinatorial algorithms), coding theory, cryptography, and related interdisciplinary studies emphasis on statistics and theoretical computer science.
+Xiao-Nan Lu (盧 暁南) is an Associate Professor at Department of Electrical, Electronics and Computer Engineering, Gifu University.